Glennpedley/CluelessDevOps/README.md

 Then from my twilio dashboard fetch Account Sid and Auth Token.

 To encrypt them, create new secrets in your repository named account_sid, auth_token, to_whatsapp_no and give it's value.
+Well, I did that, took the values from Twilio.

-Then i change my workflow directory to  .github/workflows/whatsapp-push-notify-action.yml.
+Then I change my workflow directory to  .github/workflows/whatsapp-push-notify-action.yml.
-And I edit it to the following properties to newly edited  whatsapp-push-notify-action.yml file
+And I edited it to the following properties to newly edited  whatsapp-push-notify-action.yml file
+name: When a push occurs in the master branch, a private message is sent on the Whatsapp.
 on: [push]
 jobs:
   build: